Access and Orientation

 *Given a minimum staffing requirement to keep Making Center spaces open and safe to use, there may be emergencies that could cause cancellation or rescheduling of student reservations.
 Making Center staff will do our best to honor reservations but must respond to changes in staffing availability due to Covid-19 and other factors with the goal of ensuring the safety of our community members to the greatest extent possible under the circumstances.
 Thank you for your flexibility and understanding.

 Course-based orientations: Some courses for which access to spaces or equipment is essential to complete course objectives have been scheduled for orientations in advance of classes.
-If you are enrolled in a course that has been identified for course-based orientations, the school will be in touch prior to the start of classes about the process and schedule.
+If you are enrolled in a course that has been identified for course-based orientations, your faculty (in collaboration with Making Center staff) will be in touch prior to the start of classes about the process and schedule.
 Students will complete the general Making Center orientation online, followed by a hands-on component which will be scheduled in advance in consultation with the instructor.
 In some cases, students will attend these orientations with their entire class.
 In others, faculty and Making Center staff will direct students to sign up for pre-scheduled orientation slots in the various labs, shops and studios.
 Some classes will utilize mobile tool carts at the start of the semester, and will be oriented to Making Center shops later in the semester.